Cranberry orange pop tarts are a must.

 Cranberry Orange Pop Tarts Recipe

 Adulting all the way with these cranberry orange pop tarts!
 I remember sneaking boxes of pop tarts into the basket while my parents shopped.

 My brothers and I would always fight over them and then found out that they are also tasty without being zapped in the toaster.

 Still trying to cook out of my comfort zone, I choose cranberries because I hardly cook with them.
-I am trying to incorporate ingredients that I would not alway grab or cook with.
-The only form of cranberries that I am familiar with during holiday time is the one the comes in the can.
-But me being me, I cannot resit making something from scratch.
+I am trying to incorporate ingredients that I would not always grab or cook with.
+The only form of cranberries that I am familiar with during holiday time is the one that comes in the can.
+But me being me, I cannot resist making something from scratch.

 What I loved most about these little pockets of deliciousness is that…